karim728/RTSLabCoddingChallenge/README.md

 # RTSLabCoddingChallenge
-To run this piece of code, please clone the or download thee repo import the clone file into your IDE and run it.
+To run this piece of code, please clone  or download the repo, then import the clone file into your IDE and run it.